 Earlier this week Heather heard a cuckoo for the first time this Spring.
 These moments in nature cannot be contrived or created.
 They just happen, when we wait, patiently, with curiosity, mindfully immersed in the moment.

-Together with my mindfulness practice, on the cushion, doing the practices from the Mindfulness Associations Mindfulness, Compassion and Insight Training, I am learning that mindfulness in life is increasingly important.
+Together with my mindfulness practice, on the cushion, doing the practices from the Mindfulness Associations Level 1 – Mindfulness Course, Level2 – Compassion and Level 3 -Insight Training, I am learning that mindfulness in life is increasingly important.
 As is savouring all the good moments as they arise.
 And, nature certainly seems to provide plenty of them.
 For free.

 Do you have the opportunity to spend some time being mindful in nature?
 Wherever you are, even if you are unable to go outside, is it possible to open a window and look up at the sky, the birds and the trees and flowers in the landscape before you?